Sonnet 507

 Eternity

-Would love last us here forever
+Would that love last here forever

 Arms entwined in endless pleasure